 Compliance and Business Code of Conduct

-Lerøy Seafood Group (the Group) has a strict policy to promote compliance with all applicable laws and regulations.
+Lerøy Seafood Group (the Group) has a strict policy to promote and ensure compliance with all applicable laws and regulations.

 The Group constantly determines and monitors compliance obligations related to its business activities and evaluates how these should be applied to the organization.
 Relevant compliance requirements are taken into account when planning, implementing and maintaining the Group’s compliance obligations as well as assessing its compliance performance.